antonia-white/space-invaders/TESTING.md

 ## Automated Testing

 Automated tests were ran using the Jest framework.
 I fully acknowledge and understand that, in a real-world scenario, an extensive set of Jest tests would be more comprehensive.
 Space Invaders was built using Phaser's JS library.
-Unfortunatley Jest isn't currently 100% compatible with Phaser.
+Unfortunately Jest isn't currently 100% compatible with Phaser.
 At present Jest identifies any keywords that the Phaser 3 API uses as "undefined variables" and will not run past them.
 I made many attempts to configure Jest to be compatible with Phaser - including installing Phaser to the Node Package Manager by running the following in the terminal:
 ```
 npm i phaser
 ```